chenchongbiao/arm-reference-solutions-build-scripts/docs/totalcompute/tc2/user-guide.rst

 The benchmark model application will run profiling the Mobile Object Localizer model and after a few seconds, some statistics and execution info will be presented on the terminal.

 .. note::
     This test is specific to Buildroot.
-An example of the expected test result for this test is illustrated in the related :ref:`Total Compute Platform Expected Results <docs/totalcompute/tc2/expected-test-results_ml_tensorflow>` document section.

 Manually uploading a TensorFlow Lite ML model
 *********************************************